bharath12b5/mvn-linux/Building-Puppet.md

     touch puppet.conf
 ````

 8. Add the following parameters to $confdir/puppet.conf (assuming hostname of the master machine is master.myhost.com and hostname of the agent machine is agent.myhost.com)
+**Note:** *Hostname can found by running the command `hostname -f`*
     ````
     [main]
           logdir =  $confdir/var/log/puppetlabs